 Sending some quick-fire questions his way, it was great to get to know him better and hear him explain his unique approach that sees him go against certain perspective and geometry rules.

 What do your mornings look like?

-Well, to be fair I am not the kind of person that religiously follows a routine.
+Well, to be fair, I am not the kind of person that religiously follows a routine.
 Especially since I have been through different morning patterns in the last few years because of my latest job.
-I’ve worked in an architectural practice and during that time, mornings where the stereotypical ones.
+I’ve worked in an architectural practice, and during that time, mornings were the stereotypical ones.
 However, even then and more so now, I do have certain habits that give some structure to my day.

 I like to get up early in the morning.
 I really enjoy the silence and the crispy cold of the mornings.
-I have a coffee, actually two (and sometimes three!) and dedicate the first couple of hours to do some admin stuff in my computer; checking my email, editing photos of my work, having a look at some galleries online and upcoming exhibitions, etc.
+I have a coffee, actually two (and sometimes three!) and dedicate the first couple of hours to doing some admin stuff on my computer; checking my email, editing photos of my work, having a look at some galleries online and upcoming exhibitions, etc.

-After that I go to the studio and spend the whole afternoon/evening in there.
+After that, I go to the studio and spend the whole afternoon/evening there.

 When did you first discover art? or realise you wanted to pursue a creative outlet?

 Art has been always present in my life since I was little.
 My father has always painted and I basically grew up in that environment.
 He had this amazing studio (still has) in the old area of my hometown, Cádiz (Spain).

 I used to go there after school and hang out with my dad while he was painting.
 My thing was drawing at the time (the walls are still filled with them actually) but shortly after I started painting and learning other techniques such as sculpture and etching too.

 Now having some perspective, I realise it was such a special upbringing.
 Hanging out with grown-up artists, going to private views, spending my evenings in art studios… at the time I don’t think I was fully conscious of how special it was…